 How You Can Help

 Early detection is vital to managing the spotted lanternfly.
+Learn how businesses can help stop the spotted lanternfly.

 - Educate Yourself: Learn to identify the life stages and the invasive Tree of Heaven (PDF).